 Professional Internship Program

-The Huntington Theatre Company Professional Internship Program is a full-time, season-long program for highly motivated and committed individuals who are looking to bridge the gap between their academic experience and a professional career in theatre.
+Join a full-time, season-long program for highly motivated and committed individuals who are looking to bridge the gap between their academic experience and a professional career in theatre.
 Our interns are vital members of the organization, working alongside a dedicated and passionate company of artists, administrators, technicians and designers.
 Not only do interns gain practical experience, knowledge and industry contacts, they are encouraged to discover their true potential in a creative and challenging environment that fosters both professional and personal growth.
+The Huntington understands that all cultures are vital to the vibrancy and relevancy of the arts and remains committed to producing works, building audiences, and employing staff members that promote equity and pluralism, and celebrate the rich communities of the Greater Boston area and beyond.
+We seek candidates who are not only creative, passionate, reliable, and have previous theatre training and skills, but also possess the freedom of spirit to celebrate the diversity of our culture and community.

 The 2010-2011 Professional Intern Class